repoze/repoze.bitblt/README.txt

 include scaling information which the middleware will read when the image is served through it.

+The image will be proportionally scaled, so it fits into the given size.
+If you only set one of width or height, then the image will only be limited to that, but still proportionally scaled.

 This effectively means that application developers needn't worry about image scaling; simply put the desired size in the HTML document.